Bethany Hall-Long

-Early life and career
+Early life and education

-Hall-Long was born on November 12, 1963 in Sussex County.
-She is a descendant of David Hall, the 15th Governor of Delaware.
+Hall-Long was born on November 12, 1963, in Sussex County.
+She is a descendant of David Hall, the 15th governor of Delaware.
 She was raised on a farm with her two older brothers and attended Indian River High School.
 She earned a BSN from Thomas Jefferson University, an MSN from the Medical University of South Carolina, and a PhD in health policy and nursing administration from George Mason University.